pf7/ReoLive/readme.md

 ========================

 This project is the home of *Reo Live*, and aims at compiling a set of Java/Scala based Reo related tools.
+A snapshot of Reo Live can be found temporarily in http://jose.proenca.org/reolive/.

 It uses ScalaJS to generate JavaScript, and imports independent Reo related tools using git submodules feature.